-The AD unit can be used as an operant chamber for mice, as well as for other studies.
-The LT unit, a larger scale version of the AD unit with similar functionality, can be used for open field and novel object studies.
+The Zantiks AD unit can be used as an operant chamber for mice, as well as for other studies.
+The Zantiks LT unit, a larger scale version of the Zantiks AD unit with similar functionality, can be used for open field and novel object studies.

-Both the AD and LT units have a base screen and an optional side screen to present visual stimuli, as well as providing the environment needed for reliable tracking of the animal, which could be used to create an activity heat-map.
+Both the Zantiks AD and Zantiks LT units have a base screen and an optional side screen to present visual stimuli, as well as providing the environment needed for reliable tracking of the animal.

 Mouse, a model organism